EKEN H8 Pro 4K Ambarella A12S75 Waterproof WiFi Action Camera Review @ ModSynergy.com

-The H8 Pro comes in six different colors of black, silver, gold, blue, pink, and yellow.
-Dimensions without factoring in the lens sticking out are 59.3mm (L) x 21.4mm (W) x 41.1mm (H).
-The H8 Pro is heavier than advertised on their website, it's not 66 grams but actually 76 grams, making it identical and in line with what we've come to expect.
-Placed inside the clear waterproof housing with one a quick release buckle and thumbscrew attached, a weight of 152 grams (0.335 lbs) is observed.
+The EKEN H8 Pro is available in six different colors: black, silver, gold, blue, pink, and yellow.
+Its dimensions, excluding the protruding lens, are 59.3mm (L) x 21.4mm (W) x 41.1mm (H).
+The actual weight of the camera is 76 grams, contradicting the weight advertised on their website.
+When placed inside the clear waterproof housing with a quick release buckle and thumbscrew attached, the weight increases to 152 grams (0.335 lbs).

-For scenarios where the EKEN H8 Pro will see more action and in unpredictable weather, its advised to put the H8 Pro into the supplied waterproof housing.
-The housing is rated up to 30 meters and made out of thick, and likely, Polycarbonate construction.
-The housing comes pre-attached with a sealed back door, but a second and vented back door is bundled with the camera to allow audio to be recorded than with a fully sealed back door, a great addition.
-Both doors are sealed with a bright orange color silicone o-ring, so in tandem with the locking mechanism that requires a lot of force to open and close, it gives the H8 Pro a watertight seal.
-The housing gives access to all buttons on the camera.
+For situations where the EKEN H8 Pro will be exposed to action and unpredictable weather, it is advisable to use the provided waterproof housing.
+The housing is rated for up to 30 meters and is made of thick, likely Polycarbonate construction.
+It comes with a sealed back door attached, but an additional vented back door is included, allowing for better audio recording compared to a fully sealed back door.
+Both doors are sealed with bright orange silicone O-rings, and the housing provides access to all camera buttons.

-An OLED display is situated at the front of the camera.
-This 0.95" OLED display sets the H8 Pro apart from other action cameras having a basic and inferior monochromatic dot-matrix design.
-This OLED screen is superior in every way imaginable; significantly higher brightness meaning easy outdoor visibility and better viewing angles.
-The OLED display gives relevant information such as which mode you’re in, video recording time and length, battery status indicator, photo capture information, and more.
-This OLED screen is a keeper, I wish it were used more on other devices.
+Located at the front of the camera is a 0.95" OLED display, setting the H8 Pro apart from other action cameras that typically have a basic and inferior monochromatic dot-matrix design.
+The OLED display offers numerous advantages, including significantly higher brightness for easy outdoor visibility and improved viewing angles.
+The OLED screen provides relevant information such as the current mode, video recording time and length, battery status indicator, photo capture information, and more.
+This OLED display is truly superior, and I believe it should be utilized more in other devices.